 Agar gets to match flirts with the scientist’s sexy & stylish new assistant (not the standard daughter or niece, for a change), played by Mara Corday.
 Corday is covered up, complete with a silly hat out of Ladies Home Journal ,which is a shame, and a real fumble by the producers, since Mara was another atom-age bombshell: if you don’t believe me, beeline to Images).
 Sex must not have been on the doctors mind anyway, with defrosters like “Give women the vote and what do you get?
 Lady scientists.”
 Oh, right, the spider..the spider..

 The second wave of boomer brats were too young to see this and its specie when they originally jammed drive-ins during the Ike Age, but we feverishly logged every monster movie we could stay up for when TV showed them during the early and mid 60s.
 Somehow, I missed this one.
 I knew of it, naturally, thanks to the

-Bible the irreplaceable magazine source of wisdom “Famous Monsters Of Filmland”, but Agar’s enlarged arachnid escaped notching on my diligently typed lists (two-finger pecked on a Royal that weighed almost as much as our finned ’57 Dodge Lancer) until a few days ago—and “at long last having no decency”, I see what I was missing.
+Bible irreplaceable magazine source of wisdom “Famous Monsters Of Filmland”.
+Yet Agar’s enlarged arachnid escaped notching on my diligently typed lists (two-finger pecked on a Royal that weighed almost as much as our finned ’57 Dodge Lancer) until a few days ago—and “at long last having no decency”, I see what I was missing.